Anti-money laundering (AML)

 The difference between the estimated and executed price of a trade.

-The difference between the buy and sell price of an asset.
-For example, if the bid price is US$5,000 and the ask price is US$5,050, the spread would be US$50.
+The percentage difference between between a market’s best bid and best offer.
+For example, if the bid price is US$4,975 and the offer price is US$5,025, then the spread would be 1%.

 When a customer places buy or sell orders at specified sizes and prices using assets in their account without leverage.
 Market, limit, or stop limit orders can be placed.